Hokkaido (dog breed)

 The Hokkaido (北海道犬, Hokkaidō Inu, Hokkaidō-ken) is a breed of dog originating from Japan.
-Other names for the breed include Ainu-ken, Seta, Ainu dog, Hokkaidog.
-In Japan, its name is sometimes shortened to Dō-ken (道犬).
+Other names for the breed include Ainu-ken, Seta, Ainu dog, and (in Japan) its name is sometimes shortened to Dō-ken (道犬).
 The Hokkaido is native to the prefecture of the same name in Japan.

 Appearance

-The dog is medium in size, with small, triangular,black upright ears.
+The dog is medium in size, with small, triangular, upright ears.
 The small black eyes have a rising triangular outline.
 The Hokkaido has a coat of long, stiff fur, and a second, shorter coat of soft fur.
 Colors include red, white, black, brindle, sesame, black and tan, and wolf-gray.
 Males are typically 50 cm (20 in) tall at the withers, females slightly shorter, with body masses in the 20 kg (44 lb) range.
 Dogs bred on continents outside of their native Japan may be smaller.

-History

-The Hokkaido dog is thought to have originated from the medium-sized dogs brought by immigrants from the main island of Honshu in the 1140s.
-In 1869, the English zoologist Thomas W. Blakiston gave the breed the name Hokkaido.
-The breed was useful in the search for survivors of an Imperial Japanese Army regiment that was caught in heavy snow crossing the Hakkōda Mountains of Aomori Prefecture in 1902.